Best

 have these concurrent, cumulative experiences:

-materials to optimise solar radiation and artificial light flows.
 Effective use of air can enhance personal comfort levels

 while conserving these resources for future generations.